 WFC Founder Barbara Reynolds

 Traveling around the world in their own yacht had been a lifelong dream.
 As they traveled, the family's interest in world peace developed.
 The people they met asked questions of their Japanese crewmen about the aftereffects of the atomic bomb.
 The Reynolds learned more as they listened.
 They also witnessed the heroic deeds of some protesters against nuclear testing in the South Pacific who sailed into the "forbidden zone" where the testing was being done and were put in jail.
-With a sense of mission, Barbara and her family decided to protest by sailing to the "forbidden zone" themselves.
+With a sense of mission, Barbara and her family decided to protest by sailing in to the "forbidden zone" themselves.
 This resulted in Earle's arrest.
 They also protested after returning to Hiroshima against the Soviets' nuclear testing by sailing their yacht to Nakhodka and carrying protest letters against Russia's nuclear testing.
 The USSR, however, rejected their request to dock.

 As a Quaker, Barbara lived with faith, praying before acting, and acting with a deep love of humanity.
 She died on February 11, 1990.
 Barbara donated her extensive library of books on Hiroshima, Nagasaki, nuclear weapons, and war and peace, and was a major force in the inauguration of the Hiroshima-Nagasaki Memorial Collection, which is a part of the Peace Resource Center (PRC) on the campus of the Wilmington College in Ohio.